mozmeao/infra/docs/gitlab_ci.md

 You'll now need to generate a "Personal access token".
 This should be done as our Github bot account: [MozmarRobot](https://github.com/MozmarRobot).
 The credentials for this bot account can be found in 1password.
 Once logged in as this user go to the [personal access token page](https://github.com/settings/tokens) and create a token named for your new project with the `repo` scope enabled.

+The MozmarRobot account will also need write access to the GitHub repo.
+Invite the user as a user with admin permissions on the repo, then copy the invitation URL which is available right after you invite them, and then accept the invitation while logged in as MozmarRobot.
+Firefox container tabs are a great way to accomplish all of this without having to switch browsers or use a private browsing window.

 * Copy the token and paste it into the field on the Github integration page on GitLab from above.
 * Select "active" and enter the Github address for your project.